 The Bangladesh Water Integrity Network (BAWIN) was launched in 2009 with the support of Transparency International Bangladesh and other organizations working in the water sector.
 BAWIN is now an umbrella group for various water stakeholders in the country, who jointly advocate for stronger integrity in the sector.

-WIN and BAWIN are also also supporting water institutions in Bangladesh to apply integrity management practices to improve performance and service.
-We are currently supporting two of the biggest water utilities in the country (Chittagong WASA and Khulna WASA) in making integrity a standard practice to improve service delivery (with the IM toolbox).
+WIN and BAWIN are supporting water institutions in Bangladesh to apply integrity management practices to improve performance and service, through supporting two of the biggest water utilities in the country (Chittagong WASA and Khulna WASA) in making integrity a standard practice to improve service delivery (with the IM toolbox).
 WIN is also engaged on a project on School WASH focused on how integrity issues affect WASH services in schools and encouraging the government, communities and school authorities to improve integrity related issues that affect WASH.

 Bangladesh has in recent years considerably improved health, education and opportunities for livelihoods.
 The country has ambitious intentions to fulfil the SDGs.
 Still, at least 45 million people in Bangladesh live below the poverty line in this low-lying water-rich country, which is vulnerable to climate change, flooding and cyclones.